SunilKumarJB/Video-Metadata-Extractor/README.md

 ## ☁️ Cloud Run Deployment

-You can facilitate sequential infrastructure creations safely passing secure Buildpacks configurations leveraging the provided orchestrator hooks (Handles all the BiqQuery & GCS bucket creation):
+You can facilitate sequential infrastructure creations safely passing secure Buildpacks configurations leveraging the provided orchestrator hooks (Handles all the BiqQuery & deployment of the application):

 ```bash
 chmod +x deploy_cloudrun.sh